FinnB24/bluesky_follower_block/README.md

 3. **Block Accounts**
    - Set the number of accounts to block (e.g., 20) and click "Block Selected Handles."
    - The first 20 profiles from `found_handles.txt` will be blocked and moved to `blocked_handles.txt`.
+   - The other 30 will remain in the `found_handles.txt`.
+The "Total Handles" display will display "30".

 ---